BillyBadBoy/lam/docs/Overview.md

 A named expression is similar to a lambda expression except that it has a name and its body may itself contain references to other named expressions.
 This allows complex expressions to be defined conveniently by re-using earlier definitions, but it's really no more than syntactic sugar because all references are translated into raw anonymous lambda expressions before evaluation.
 (This translation is particularly interesting when [simple](./SimpleRecursion.md) or [mutual](./MutualRecursion.md) recursion is involved)

 ##### Environment
 Named expressions live inside an environment.
-References are transalated into lambda expressions by looking them up in the environment.
+References are translated into lambda expressions by looking them up in the environment.

 Named expressions and environments are defined in [Env.hs](../src/Env.hs)

 ### Parser syntax
 A simple [parser](./Syntax.md) allows named expressions to be created from scripts that resemble a primitive programming language.
+The parser is implemented using the approach described by Erik Meijer in his [Haskell course] (https://www.edx.org/course/introduction-functional-programming-delftx-fp101x-0).

 The parser is defined in [Parse.hs](../src/Parse.hs).